Musa al-Sadr

+In September 2025 a BBC News investigative team reported that a body found in 2011 in a secret mortuary in Libya bore a strong resemblance to al-Sadr based on facial recognition analysis performed by Hassan Ugail at the University of Bradford.
+The BBC report presented testimonies claiming that al-Sadr was assassinated by the Gaddafi regime shortly after his arrival in Libya but this theory remains contested by al-Sadr's family and the Amal leadership.

 Early life and education

 Family background

 Musa al-Sadr came from a long line of clerics tracing their ancestry back to Jabal Amel.

 His great-great-grandfather S. Salih b.
 Muhammad Sharafeddin, a high-ranking cleric, was born in Shhour, a village near Tyre, Lebanon.
 Following a frantic turn of events related to an anti-Ottoman uprising, he left for Najaf.
 Sharafeddin's son, Sadreddin, left Najaf for Isfahan, which was then the most important centre of religious learning in Iran.
 He returned to Najaf shortly before his death in 1847.
 The youngest of his five sons, Ismail (as-Sadr), was born in Isfahan, in Qajar-ruled Iran, and eventually became a leading mujtahid.

 The second son of Ismail, also named Sadreddin, was born in Ottoman Iraq and also decided to settle permanently in Iran.
 He became Musa al-Sadr's father.
 While living in Iran, Sadreddin married a daughter of Ayatollah Hussein Tabatabaei Qomi, an Iranian religious leader.
-She would become Musa al-Sadr's mother.
+She would become Musa Sadr's mother.

 Early life

 Musa al-Sadr was born in the Cheharmardan neighborhood of Qom, Iran, on 4 June 1928.

 He attended Hayat Elementary School in Qom where he attended seminary classes informally; he started his official seminary education in 1941.
 His teachers considered him a "quick learner and remarkably knowledgeable for his young age".
 After a while he started teaching other students "lower-level" courses.
-This coincided with the "liberalizing of Iranian politics", the political climate of his time was secular, so that most religious scholars "felt politically and socially marginalized".
+This coincided with the "liberalising of Iranian politics", the political climate of his time was secular, so that most religious scholars "felt politically and socially marginalised".

 To have some influence in the "national life" he concluded that he had to become familiar with "modern science and contemporary world".
 As a result, he started a "full secular education" alongside his seminary studies.
 He moved to Tehran, where he completed a degree in Islamic jurisprudence (fiqh) and political sciences from Tehran University and learned some English and French.
 He then returned to Qom to study theology and Islamic philosophy under Allamah Muhammad Husayn Tabatabai.